“Feed My Sheep”

 John 17:21-23 – “21 … that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.
 22 I have given them the glory that you gave me, that they may be one as we are one— 23 I in them and you in me—so that they may be brought to complete unity.
 Then the world will know that you sent me and have loved them even as you have loved me.”

-Christ’s prayer must be taught and exemplified in our churches.
-This will result in love for one another, in which the world will take notice.
+This prayer of Jesus should be exemplified in our churches, causing us to grow in love for one another, whereby the world will take notice.
 This is all a result of a healthy church filled with solid biblical teaching which places emphasis on the message of salvation by grace through faith in the finished work of Christ.
-Any lack of clear, biblical teaching can lead to confusion and disunity within the church, as members may not have a solid foundation of truth to stand
+Any lack of clear, biblical teaching can lead to confusion and disunity within the church, as members may lack a solid biblical foundation of truth.

 Discernment and Safety Concerning False Teachings: When accurate biblical teaching in in the pulpit, church members grow to become spiritually aware of false teachings that creep into the church.
 Without solid biblical teaching, believers can become more susceptible to false doctrines and misleading teachings, and practices in the church.
 The result of which is confusion, and potential division of the church